 As an additional check, comparisons between gross alpha concentrations measured at Boundary and Distant locations were made on a weekly basis.
 The Mann-Whitney U test was used to compare the Boundary and Distant data because it is the most powerful nonparametric alternative to the t-test for independent samples.
 INL sample results were not included in this analysis because the onsite data, collected at only three locations, are not representative of the entire INL and would not aid in determining offsite impacts.
-The gross alpha concentrations measured at Boundary locations were not statistically greater than those measured at Distant locations in any of the thirteen weeks of data evaluated (Table D-2).
+The gross alpha concentrations measured at Distant locations was statistically greater than those measured at Boundary locations during the week ending July 12 (Table D-2).
+Because the Distant locations were higher, an INL-related cause for the statistical difference is not implicated.
+In a second case, the gross alpha concentrations measured at Boundary locations was statistically greater than those measured at Distant locations during the week ending August 30.
+In this case, no particular distribution was seen in the data to indicate an INL Site-related cause, and it is more likely due to random variability in the data.

 Gross beta results are presented in Table C-1.
-Gross beta concentrations in air for INL, Boundary, and Distant locations for the third quarter of 2005 are shown in Figure 7.
+Gross beta concentrations in air for INL, Boundary, and Distant locations for the third quarter of 2006 are shown in Figure 7.
 The data were tested and found to be neither normally nor log-normally distributed.
 Box and whiskers plots were used for presentation of the data.
 Outliers and extreme values were retained in subsequent statistical analyses because they are within the range of measurements made in the past five years, and because these values could not be attributed to mistakes in collection, analysis, or reporting procedures.
 As in the case of alpha activity, the quarterly data for each group appear to be similar and were determined using the Kruskal-Wallace test to be statistically the same (Table D-1).